bv2/drug_combi_screen_CLL/README.md

 - `DrugCombi_10x10.Rmd`: Analysis of 10x10 screens

 The script `plot_utils.R` contains some helper functions for recurrent plots.
 The script `runAll.R` runs the whole analysis starting from the raw data by rendering all the .Rmd files above.
 The script `Afatinib_targets.Rmd` investigates the expression values of potential tagets of Afatinib.

+To reproduce the analysis you need to clone the repository and download the data from the EMBL-EBI Biostudies repository into the data directory.
+Afterwards, the script `runAll.R` can be used to reproduce the full analysis and generate the processed data objects, figures and tables used in the manuscript.
+The file `sessionInfo.txt` gives details about the package versions that were used to reproduce the analysis.